sourcegraph/devx-scratch/2022/support/log.md

 @bobheadxi

 - Node installation failures in deploy-sourcegraph-cloud pipeline [thread](https://sourcegraph.slack.com/archives/C02KX975BDG/p1647971014157899?thread_ts=1647957942.367989&cid=C02KX975BDG)
+  - Might be caused by really old Node version in the pipeline, or just plain bad state.
+Doesn't seem to be happening on the sourcegraph pipeline
   - @daxmc99 deletes a bunch of stuff propagated from upstream depoy-sourcegraph, as well as the prettier step entirely: https://github.com/sourcegraph/deploy-sourcegraph-cloud/pull/15935

 ## 2022-03-21